a-flyleaf/ygbtdm/gallery.md

 layout: 1.1
 title: gallery
 ---
-Some big stuff that, for the most part, isn't buried in monthly roundups.
-(Smaller scribbles will be added on other pages.)
+Some big stuff that, for the most part, isn't buried in [monthly roundups]({%include url.html%}/gallery/roundups).

 Fair warning: fullsize files are huge.
 In wide browser windows, images automatically resize to fit onscreen; click to view at higher resolution.
 (May not appear to do anything on horizontal images.)